iPlumb3r/EntangledBootstrap/8_RoadMap/ReadMe.md

 This mode is appropriate when the knowledge domain is NOT well defined ...
 ... and/or when the Ecosystem Mapping scope should be extended to an unknow new domain => This is the case for the extensional aspect of the #Model (= #EntensionalModel)

+In this mode, it could appears incoherency #KnowledgeBase and the #Model, is NOT critical, ...
+... but those incoherencies should be easily detected, both :
+* At the #KnowledgeBase level, when some #Individual are characterised by #Property and/or #Relation not allowed at the #Model level
+* At the #Model level, when news #Property and/or #Relation are used by some #Individuals => This could permit the User to solve incoherencies, either by deleting "wrong" information at the #KnowledgeBase level, either by accepting new "rigth" constraints at the #Model level